How To Get a Job in Germany as an Indian?

 2. Getting a valid Job Seeker visa allows one to look for suitable job opportunities and attend interviews in Germany personally.

-3. Once the candidate gets an employment offer, they can apply for an EU Blue Card without leaving the country.
+3. Once candidates get an employment offer, they can apply for an EU Blue Card without leaving the country.

 4. No language test is required for applying for the Job Seeker visa, unlike most immigration visas.

-5. Once the applicant completes 5 years of working on the German Work Visa, they are eligible to apply for permanent residency in Germany.
+5. Once the applicant completes 5 years of working on the German Work Visa, they can apply for permanent residency in Germany.

-You can’t extend a Job Seeker visa in Germany if you did not find a job.
+You can’t extend a Job Seeker visa in Germany if you do not find a job.
 The only option is to go back to India and apply for the same visa again.

 All applications can be made at the German Embassy in New Delhi, Bangalore, Mumbai, Chennai, and Kolkata Consulate General Offices.